The Virgin of Zesh & The Tower of Zanid

 The Virgin of Zesh & The Tower of Zanid is a 1982 collection of two science fiction novels by American writer L. Sprague de Camp.
 Both works are part of his Viagens Interplanetarias series and of its subseries of stories set on the fictional planet Krishna.
 The collection was first published in paperback by Ace Books in February 1983, and reprinted in April of the same year.
 It was issued as the fourth volume of the standard edition of the Krishna novels, and its component parts were at the time of publication the fifth and sixth Krishna novels, chronologically.
 Afterwards, publication of The Bones of Zora (1983) put The Tower of Zanid seventh in order of chronology.

-As with all of de Camp's "Krishna" novels, the component parts of this collection have a "Z" in them, a practice he claimed to have devised to keep track of them.
+As with all of de Camp's "Krishna" novels, the component parts of this collection have a "Z" in them, a practice he said he devised to keep track of them.
 Short stories in the series do not follow the practice, nor do Viagens Interplanetarias works not set on Krishna.